National Wine Challenge: Double Silver

 Platter Wine Guide: 4 Stars

-This approach resulted in a more structured wine that required longer bottle maturation before release.
 The green pepper and tropical aromas are nicely complemented by some oak spice.
 This wine should keep for up to 5 years and the new style typifies the terroir it grows in.
+This is an exciting departure from what we usually do, and it embraces new trends in winemaking to ensure greater versatility with food.

 This wine should keep for up to 5 years and the new style typifies the terroir it grows in.